-The Pepperbox Wilderness lies totally within the town of Webb in Herkimer County.
-Stillwater Reservoir and the Beaver River Primitive Area form the southern boundary, while the north bank of the West Branch of the Oswegatchie River generally forms the northern boundary.
-The western boundary is the county line, and the eastern boundary is the Raven Lake Road and the Five Ponds Wilderness Area.
+The Pepperbox Wilderness lies within the Town of Webb in Herkimer County and the Town of Watson, Lewis County.
+Stillwater Reservoir and the Beaver River form the southern boundary, while the north bank of the West Branch of the Oswegatchie River generally forms the northern boundary.
+The western boundary is primarily the county line, and the eastern boundary is the Raven Lake Road Primitive Area and the Five Ponds Wilderness Area.

-In 2000, approximately 7,935 acres of lands acquired in 1998 and lands classified wild forest were classified wilderness and added to this unit.
+In 2000, approximately 7,935 acres of lands classified Wild Forest were classified Wilderness and added to this unit.
 This area included the West Branch of the Oswegatchie River, Tied Lake, and Buck Pond.
-There are also three inholdings within this area that, if ever acquired, should be included in this unit.
+There are three inholdings within this area that, if ever acquired, should be included in this unit.